MattyOL/Fresh/README.md

 12. [Heroku](https://dashboard.heroku.com/apps) used for hosting the deployed back-end site.

-13. sqlite
+13. [Pillow](https://pypi.org/) Used for handling images

+14. [Django summernote](https://github.com/summernote/django-summernote) used for the body field for blog posts.

+15. [Stripe](https://stripe.com/en-gb-es)  used for online secure payments of ecommerce products/services.

-14. [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)[diff checker](https://www.diffchecker.com/) used to check for typos in my README and TESTING files.# Deployment
+16. [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)[diff checker](https://www.diffchecker.com/) used to check for typos in my README and TESTING files.# Deployment
-15. Jquery

-16. javascript

-18.
+18. [Javascript](https://www.javascript.com/)  used for user interaction on the site.

+19. [AWS](https://aws.amazon.com/) used for online static file storage.

 # ElephantSQl DataBase
 The live Link to deployment can be found on [Live link Heroku](https://project-4-fsf.herokuapp.com/)